BillChan226/contrast_decoding_LVLMs/README.md

 ## :partying_face: Features

-:fire: We are activating extending HALC repo to more VLMs & decoders.
+:fire: We are actively enlarging HALC repo to support more VLMs & decoders.
 Stay tuned!
 If you wish to add some algorithm/model or contribute, please feel free to reach out to us!

 #### Currently supported online OH decoding methods